yanfeit/PerlinNoise/README.md

 My original motivation is to study how to generate a smooth noise, not a white noise.
 Perlin noise is definitely a good choice.
 I like to use Python.
 However, Python does not have the speed to do this in a fast way.
 If multiples of for loops are unavoided, the performance of Python is horrible!
 One of the options to accelerate Python is taking the advantage of numpy, if one has the superior numpy skill like Pvigier did in this [post](https://pvigier.github.io/2018/06/13/perlin-noise-numpy.html).
 Building such skills require fluency about numpy.
 An alternative way is accerlateing Python by using C dynamic library.

-To build the C dynamic library, use the following in terminal.
+To build the C dynamic library, use the following codes in the terminal.

 ```bash
 $ mkdir build